 - How to buy the best life insurance at the cheapest price

-Why might you want to buy more than one life insurance policy?
+Reasons to buy more than one life insurance policy

 Whatever your reason for wanting more life insurance, you should review your existing policy before you just cancel and replace it.
 In many situations, it would be better and cheaper to buy a top-up life insurance policy instead of a replacement one.

 The type of life insurance you have or wish to buy will determine whether multiple life insurance policies is a good idea too.
 Term life insurance policies such as level term assurance, decreasing life insurance, mortgage life insurance and family income benefit are easier to replace and top up.
 Whole of life insurance covers you until you die so you may require some guidance to decide on the best course of action.

 6 Reasons to top up your life insurance instead of replacing it

 The younger you are, the less life insurance costs so if you already pay for a life insurance policy that you arranged when you were younger, chances are it is cheaper than an equivalent new life cover policy would be.

 Keeping your old policy in place and starting a new policy for the extra insurance that you need could work out to be cheaper, as you'll only pay the higher rate for your current age on the extra cover that you need, retaining the cheaper rates on the old policy.
 Do take care to ensure that both policies run for as long as you need too though.
 Some insurers will allow you to increase or reduce the term (the number of years) of the policy.

 2 - Your health has changed

 Adverse health can increase the cost of your life insurance and sometimes you may be offered restricted terms due to your health.
 This can mean that you have to pay more for your life insurance or the insurer applies an exclusion to the terms of cover so that your pre-existing medical condition is not covered.